 After so much use (or misuse), they eventually wear down and need replacing.
-We recommend using a heavy-duty replacement hose that can handle the pressure.
+We recommend using a replacement hose that can handle the pressure.
 The durable materials in these hoses will not kink and curl like a simple garden hose.

 There are four things you'll need to consider when choosing your replacement hose:

 Are you washing in your driveway or around the whole house?
 Is your washer electrically-powered and needs to stay close to the outlet?
 Do you need to clean a second story?
 Choosing the right length for your hose can mean the difference between carting your setup around the job site and simply walking freely to where you need to work.

 Small (1/4") hoses are the most common.
 They are designed for consumer-grade electric and small gas power washers with pressure ratings up to 3,200 psi.